SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/smtp-v3.md

 ## Summary

-* **Raw Text Message** - Avoid clicking on the text field after writing to prevent formatting issues.
+* **Raw Text Message**.
+Avoid clicking on the text field after writing to prevent formatting issues.
-* **HTML Template** - Clicking on the text field after writing is recommended for the best formatting, though your email should still display correctly without this step.
+* **HTML Template**.
+Clicking on the text field after writing is recommended for the best formatting, though your email should still display correctly without this step.

 ## Category